Vin Cipolla: National Park Foundation

 In 2005, Cipolla was named CEO of the National Park Foundation, the private philanthropy that raises funds to support the US National Park system.

 Institute of Contemporary Art

-He served on the board of trustees for the Institute of Contemporary Art in Boston for 15 years, including 9 years as chairman and president, before becoming chairman emeritus.
+He was on the board of trustees for the Institute of Contemporary Art in Boston for 15 years, including 9 years as chairman and president, before becoming chairman emeritus.
 Among his accomplishments was the development and completion of a new museum building.

 Municipal Art Society

 Cipolla joined the board of the Municipal Art Society of New York (MAS) in 2008, accepting the role as president in early 2009.
 Under his leadership, the MAS has produced a number of public projects that include the 9/11 Tribute in Light Memorial.
 He founded the MAS Summit for New York City, the city's largest annual urban policy conference and conducts the MAS Survey on Livability with the support of the Rockefeller Foundation.
 He is an active proponent of the rebuilding of a new Penn Station in New York City and relocating Madison Square Garden, calling the rebuilt train station "the key infrastructure and development project of our time and an essential investment in the future of our city."